portals-project/portals/README.md

 Find out more about Portals at [https://portals-project.org](https://portals-project.org).

 > **Note**
 > Disclaimer: Portals is a research project under development and not yet ready for production use.
+This repository contains a single-node runtime for testing and development purposes.
+A distributed runtime is currently under development.

 ## Project Status and Roadmap